Classrooms, Labs, Studios and Offices

-The larger of our two main stage theatres, the Quirk Theatre, is a 381-seat proscenium stage showcasing faculty-directed main stage productions.
-In its 50+ years at our University, this theatre has seen its share of fame, from the well-known author and critic John Gassner who was a guest at the theatre's first performance, to alums who have gone on to be in major productions on-and off-Broadway and in long-term TV series, like Peter J. Saputo, AKA Pater Jaye and Dann Florek, best known for his role in "Law & Order: Special Victims Unit."
+The larger of our two main stage theatres, the Legacy Theatre, is a 381-seat proscenium stage showcasing faculty-directed main stage productions.
+In its 50+ years at our University, this theatre has seen its share of fame, from the author and critic John Gassner, who was a guest at the theatre's first performance, to alums who have gone on to be in major productions on-and off-Broadway and in TV series, like Peter J. Saputo, AKA Pater Jaye, and Dann Florek, best known for his role in "Law & Order: Special Victims Unit."

 The 202-seat Sponberg Theatre is the more intimate of our two mainstage houses.
-It is located just beyond the Quirk building's main lobby.
+It is located just beyond the Judy Sturgis Hill Building's main lobby.
 It offers a 18' x 40' modified thrust stage.
 Part of the stage can be removed to accommodate a small band.
 A system of catwalks allows access to areas over the stage and the auditorium for effects and lighting.
 The lighting control system consists of 36 2.4k racked dimmers augmented by four CAE ULD-360 portable dimmer packs for a total of 60 dimmers, enabling many interesting effects.

 The Student Center houses two gallery spaces.
 The University Gallery features major exhibitions and events intended for the School of Art & Design, the University, and the larger community.
 A second gallery in the Student Center is directed by the student-run Intermedia Gallery Group, and is dedicated to showcasing student work.
 It provides excellent opportunities for students to experience firsthand the endeavors involved both in exhibiting their own work and managing a gallery space.